sbangalore/sbangalore.github.io/about.md

 published: true
 ---

-Hello!
+:wave: Hello!
 Here's a TLDR of my background.

 ### Education
 - MS Computer Science at [University of Texas at Austin](https://www.utexas.edu/)